 since that space under the Cambie Bridge suggested gruesome possibilities for lurking predators.

-Gone! genuine belief that one shouldn't gainsay a system that appears to be doing just fine without interference told me to trust to the human's judgement and let the cat be.
+Gone!
+A genuine belief that one shouldn't gainsay a system that appears to be doing just fine without interference told me to trust to the human's judgement and let the cat be.

 A schedule of performers had been posted, and passing cyclists stopped to check it out.
 Bill and I decided to give it a go later, on the way back from Granville Island.